jenov/automatic_material_id_nodal/README.txt

 For precaution, first make a backup of your scene.

 This script is used to create a material id node-based.
 I have used the idea for the compositing scheme that by Olivier Boscournu.
-This has helped me to learn some more programming with nodes in blender.
-Script create a full copy scene.
+My script has helped me to learn some more programming with nodes in blender.
+This Script create a full copy from your scene.

 Usage: